Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Just the two things.

-I'll just have two then.
+I'll just have two things.

 I felt like a dog, just the head on an angle.